 At EMCOR, we are passionate about safety and quality, and it’s that passion that enables us to operate a highly productive workplace.
+We understand that Safety, Quality and Productivity are related.
+We know that the better we plan and prepare to get the work done on time to specification, the safer and more productive we will be.

 The quality of these programs has been recognized by the CNA Insurance Company, which in 2009 selected EMCOR as the first recipient of its Chairman's Safety Innovation Award.
 The award commends an organization for exceptional safety performance and commitment to safety and accident reduction.
 This award is just one of the ways in which EMCOR has distinguished itself in the construction industry as an innovative leader and employer.